 Major environmental concern of MDSP interventions are site specific, temporary and construction related.
 Site specific Environmental Management Plan (EMP) has been prepared identifying the general issues to be addressed.
-All site specific EMPs have been compiled to make part of the specifications of the tender documents for specific package for the contractor to follow:
+All site specific EMPs have been compiled to make part of the specifications of the tender documents for particular package for the contractor to follow.

-- First Aid Box: First Aid Boxes have been supplied in almost all the subprojects. - Site Cleaning, Protective Fencing, Sub-project Information Sign Board: Protective fencing, sub-project information signboards were generally done, however, fencings have been found broken in recent visits at sites which need repair. - Grass Turfing: This item is done at the completion of the structure when the site is cleaned and turfing is done and need to be maintained until proper growth. - Tree Plantation: Plantations have been done in the shelter premises of the completed school-cumshelters.
+- First Aid Box: First Aid Boxes have been supplied in almost all the subprojects. - Site Cleaning, Protective Fencing, Sub-project Information Sign Board: Protective fencing, subproject information sign boards are generally done.
+In some cases, however, the fencing gets broken with passage of time which need timely repair. - Grass Turfing: This item is done at the completion of the structure when the site is cleaned and turfing is done and need to be maintained till proper growth. - Tree Plantation: Similarly, plantations have been done in the shelter premises of the completed school-cum- shelters.
 The gabions are light and narrow in some cases.
-Regular maintenance of the saplings until safe growth should be ensured. - Water filter: Water filters have been supplied to each subproject.

-- Safety Gear: Most of the labors with some exceptions are found to use safety gears such as helmets, rubber shoes, light reflecting dress, hand gloves and other safety devices during they work.
+Regular maintenance of the saplings until safe growth should be ensured. - Water filter: Water filters have been supplied to each subproject. - Safety Gear: Most of the labors are found to use safety gears such as helmets, rubber shoes, light reflecting dress, hand gloves and other safety devices during they work.
 Unwilling workers need to be motivated to essentially use safety gears. - Motivational Training: The Upazilla Engineers and Contractor representatives are learnt to have been given practical motivational training on environmental issues to implement EMPs.
-The training modules should be made available in field offices for follow up actions. - Sanitary Latrine/Septic Tank/Portable Toilet: Sanitary latrines for use by the labors (male and female) have generally been built but the quality of the latrines with very exceptions need improvement. - Camp Site Waste Disposal Facility: There is provision in the BoQ to create waste disposal facility in each subproject.
+The training and its follow up activities should be strengthened giving particular emphasis to COVID-19 pandemic perspective.
+The training modules should be made available in field offices for follow up actions. - Sanitary Latrine/Septic Tank/Portable Toilet: Sanitary latrines for use by the labors (male and female) have generally been built but the quality of the latrines with very exceptions need improvement.
+Due to COVID-19 pandemic, works in most of the sites remained suspended for quite a long time.
+As a result, most of the temporary sanitary latrines need refurbishment. - Camp Site Waste Disposal Facility: There is provision in the BoQ to create waste disposal facility in each subproject.
 This item is meant for earmarking separate waste disposal areas away from construction sites to dispose of all construction wastes.
 In reality, the wastes are kept haphazardly in construction sites creating an unhealthy environment. - Dust Suppression Measures: Mostly sand was kept under cover but in some places this remained exposed as well. - Health/Safety Warning Sign: Health/safety warning signs related to health hazards need to be refixed in some subproject site to show warning to the students and people in general. - Tube well Installation: Tube wells have been installed in each subproject to make available safe drinking water for the labour and the site staff.
-Water quality tests have been done. - Temporary School Sheds: Temporary school sheds have been made only when demolishing of existing dilapidated school buildings became imperative.
-Construction of temporary shed is made of CI sheet roofing, tarza fencing, brick soling floor, size 75 feet x 20 feet. - Due to the COVID-19 endemic, most of the GPS remained closed for a considerable time.
-Over the period, the physical condition and suitability of most of the temporary sheds have considerably deteriorated.
+Water test reports have been done.
+The tests performed in the DPHE labs for ascertaining presence of arsenic should be more specific showing real value of arsenic presence instead of the mention " - Temporary School Sheds: Temporary school sheds have been made only when demolishing of existing dilapidated school buildings became imperative.
+Construction of temporary shed is made of CI sheet roofing, tarza fencing, brick soling floor, size 75 feet x 20 feet.

+Due to the COVID-19 endemic, most of the GPS remained closed for a considerable time.
+Over the period, the physical condition and suitability of most of the temporary sheds considerably deteriorated.